stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 ### Solutions

-We are working on a partial solutions manual, though it may not be ready until 2024/5.
+We are working on a partial solutions manual, though it may not be ready for a while.
 If you are an instructor teaching from the book, feel free to inquire about the status of the solutions project.
 We would be glad to hear from you.